 Repeat this process for any additional CEP servers that are utilized for high availability.

 Clients will need to refresh policy before using the new CEP servers for policy retrieval.
-The CEP servers refresh policy from Active Directory every 30 minutes by default, so be aware that Certificate Template changes may not be reflected immediately when polled by clients.
+The CEP servers refresh policy from Active Directory every 30 minutes by default, and clients retain a local cache for even longer; so be aware that Certificate Template changes may not be reflected immediately when polled by clients.